msomeya1/OkadaTorch/README.md

 > [!NOTE]
 > `Uij` or `uij` means $\frac{\partial U_i}{\partial x_j}$ or $\frac{\partial u_i}{\partial x_j}$, respectively ($i,j=x,y,z$).
 > In other words, the first index represents the component of displacement, and the second one represents which variable to differentiate.

+## Hint

+[`torch.compile`](https://docs.pytorch.org/tutorials/intermediate/torch_compile_tutorial.html) is a useful feature that has the potential to speed up calculations by simply decorating a function.
+Consider using it if you are dissatisfied with calculation speed.

+(However, no significant difference was observed as far as the author has tried.)